이 페이지는 아직 한국어로 제공되지 않으며 번역 작업 중입니다. 번역에 관한 질문이나 의견이 있으시면 언제든지 저희에게 연락해 주십시오.

 You should choose the agent that optimizes your engineering team’s ability to monitor their systems.
 Therefore, integrate Observability Pipelines Worker with the best agent for the job and deploy the Observability Pipelines Worker on separate nodes as an aggregator.

-For example, Datadog Network Performance Monitoring integrates the Datadog Agent with vendor-specific systems and produces vendor-specific data.
+For example, Datadog Cloud Network Monitoring integrates the Datadog Agent with vendor-specific systems and produces vendor-specific data.
 Therefore, the Datadog Agent should collect the data and send it directly to Datadog, since the data is not a supported data type in the Observability Pipelines Worker.

 As another example, the Datadog Agent collects service metrics and enriches them with vendor-specific Datadog tags.
 In this case, the Datadog Agent should send the metrics directly to Datadog or route them through the Observability Pipelines Worker.
 The Observability Pipelines Worker should not replace the Datadog Agent because the data being produced is enriched in a vendor-specific way.